Vziks/mindbox-skeleton/src/Mindbox/Mindbox.md

 Default config method:
 ````
-Method : POST
+'Method' => 'POST'
-'Content-Type' => 'application/json',
+'Content-Type' => 'application/json'
-'Accept' => 'application/json',
+'Accept' => 'application/json'
+'SERIALIZATION_CONTEXT_JSON' => 'json'
 ````
-If need you can override any method by your context
+If need, you can override any method by your context

-Then add seriazation group to field
+Then add fields for serialization and set the group to these fields as well as the parameter in the getName () method
+@Serializer\Groups({"popup"})

 ````
 /**